Have you given up on social? Think it’s just not for your business? Or maybe you haven’t tried out the different social media outlets.

 For example, testing whether an inspirational quote over a link post performs better historically.
 Typically, photos tend to outperform posts without visuals.
 Always be looking to include visuals in your social posts!

-In the beginning when you are still learning about who your audience is (as you grow you will need to keep learning more about these ever-changing avatars), using different posts-types like asking questions to figure out further what your audience’s interests are.
+In the beginning when still learning about who your audience is (as you grow you will need to keep learning more about these ever-changing avatars), using different posts-types like asking questions to figure out further what your audience’s interests are.
 This is a great way to find ways to stay relevant to your audience on the different social channels you own.

 Show Your Brand Personality